Romashkaa/telekit/README.md

 ## Overview

-Telekit focuses on reducing repetitive code and providing a clear, declarative way to define bot logic.
+To get the most out of Telekit, we recommend following the full, [step-by-step tutorial](https://github.com/Romashkaa/telekit/blob/main/docs/tutorial/0_tutorial.md) that covers everything from installation to advanced features and DSL usage.

-Instead of manually managing updates, states, or message parsing, you describe the behavior step by step using chains — the core concept that links handlers, messages, and user actions together.
+Even if you don’t go through the entire guide right now, you can quickly familiarize yourself with the core concepts, key building blocks, and basic workflows of Telekit below.
+This section will introduce you to chains, handlers, message formatting, and some examples, giving you a solid foundation to start building bots right away.

-Let’s see how it works in practice 👇
+Let’s see how Telekit works in practice 👇

 ```python
 import telekit